 The truth is that many of our elders grew up in much less diverse communities than we have today.
 For example, in the Great Plains area where I grew up, most people were of Scandinavian or Germanic extraction, so it was largely a “white bread” society.
 My feeling is that most elders aren’t racists; they simply aren’t used to interacting with people from different backgrounds.
 To make matters worse, dementia can cause an elder to lose their filter and become fearful, angry or agitated when confronted by a person or situation they are not completely comfortable with.
 This is the perfect storm for a derogatory quip and hurt feelings.

-Now, elders are bound to interact with people who are Native American, Hispanic, and African American, and new immigrants from any number of countries, especially in a diversely staffed elder care setting.
+Now, elders are bound to interact with people who are Native American, Hispanic, Asian, African American, and new immigrants from any number of countries, especially in a diversely staffed elder care setting.
 I was fortunate that both my parents greeted all their caregivers with open arms.
 However, I saw and heard many elders using racially charged language that was very disrespectful, to say the least.
 Again, it doesn’t necessarily mean these people were racist, although, of course, some are.
 Many have simply lost their short-term memory and whatever inhibitions they may have once had.
 So, when they see someone who is different from them, they blurt out names or stereotypes that they heard as youths, thus embarrassing everyone involved.

 In a scenario like this, many caregivers would immediately want to rebuke their elders for being so insensitive, but this is rarely effective.
 As the popular mantra goes, there is no reasoning with dementia.
 Those in the moderate and severe stages typically are unable to engage in conversations about respect or political correctness, and, even if they are, they’ll likely forget the discussion shortly afterwards.
 Instead, the best option is to quickly put an end to their abrasive comments, often through acknowledgement and redirection, and then ensure the person they were talking or referring to understands that this elder has a condition that affects their judgement and behavior.